Steve Abbott ~ Poet & Writer

 This collection is part of an invitational series created by the late Jennifer Bosveld to showcase poems by a diverse range of poets from across the country.
 Poems were selected by the poets based on what they saw as the favorite poems of their audiences.
 The book includes commentary about the roots of each poem.
 36 pgs.
 5.5” x 8.5”, saddle-stapled. $10

-Why Not Be Here Now brings together 22 poems that explore nuances in the surprises to be found in football fandom, life in neighborhoods, music, graffiti, news headlines, traffic jams, and laundromats.
+Why Not Be Here Now, published in 2016 by 11thour Press, brings together 22 poems that explore nuances in the surprises to be found in football fandom, life in neighborhoods, music, graffiti, news headlines, traffic jams, and laundromats.
 Many of them include references to locales in Steve’s hometown, Columbus.
 36 pgs.
 5.5” x 8.5”, saddle-stapled. $10

 Steve’s first collection, published in 1996 by Pudding House.
 It features many of the themes that mark his work—urban life, loss, history, artists, social concerns, place—and includes several poems that remain highly popular: “I Am the Couch Potato”; “Innocents”; “The Poetry Mafia”; and “Directions.”
 32 pgs.
 5.5” x8.5”, saddle-stapled. $10